Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: How might this increased emphasis on equity continue to improve law firm diversity in the future?
 Where can equity take diversity efforts in the future?

-Yakiry Adal: Some organizations can't move the needle on DEI because they assign the job to the DEI team.
+Yakiry Adal: Some firms can't move the needle on DEI because they assign the job to the DEI team.
 This work requires systemic and cultural change at all levels within an organization, which is why we aim to have everyone clearly understand their role and how they can create or sustain DEI advances.
 It needs to be led from the top and practiced by every leader in the organization, intentionally and consistently.
 There have to be clear expectations and accountability measures in place for leaders and resources available for those who need more support in terms of education or coaching to fill the role the firm is asking of them.
 This is about optimizing talent management and effectively leading teams for the benefit of all members of the organization.